redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 ```

+Here, we'll be deploying `pull_requests` that target the `main` branch on every update (more specifically, on
+`opened`, `synchronize` or `reopened` events).

 We're now working in the `branch-deploy` environment, so that's where the
 configuration will be loaded from, but we're not specifying a URL this time as
-we'll potentially have multiple branch (also known as "preview") deployments active at the
+we'll potentially have multiple preview deployments active at the
 same time, from different branches.
 That's why, for this workflow, we're using [a
 seperate Github Action](https://github.com/bobheadxi/deployments) to handle
 [deployments](https://developer.github.com/v3/repos/deployments/) manually,